Viral Hoax Claims Tiffany Dover, Nurse Who Fainted After Receiving COVID-19 Vaccine, Has Died

 But Dover’s employer took to Twitter to debunk the rumors, posting on Saturday that she was doing well and staying at home.

-“UPDATE: Nurse Tiffany Dover appreciates the concern shown for her.
-She is home and doing well.
-She asks for privacy for her and her family,” tweeted health care provide CHI Memorial.

 There were indications immediately after the incident that Dover was doing well and did not suffer any serious complications.
-As KHOU reported, the nurse shared afterward that she had a medical condition that can sometimes cause her to faint when she feels pain, and doctors afterward said there was no reason for alarm.
+As KHOU reported, the nurse shared afterward that she has a medical condition that can sometimes cause her to faint when she feels pain, and doctors afterward said there was no reason for alarm.
 The report added that doctors typically keep patients for 15 to 30 minutes after administering the vaccination to keep an eye out for issues like the one Dover faced.

 It was not clear exactly how the death rumors started, though officials have noted an uptick in misinformation regarding the vaccine in recent days.
 As USA Today reported, a number of social media sites have been cracking down on this misinformation, including claims that the vaccines can intentionally cause harm.

 “In the context of a global pandemic, vaccine misinformation presents a significant and growing public health challenge,” Twitter said in a blog post.

 “Starting next week, we will prioritize the removal of the most harmful misleading information, and during the coming weeks, begin to label Tweets that contain potentially misleading information about the vaccines.”

-The report noted that a survey taken between in recent weeks showed that conspiracy theories have built up some mistrust, with 44 percent of respondents saying they believe there is some truth to the claim that the death rate from COVID-19 has been exaggerated — which public health expert have said is not true.
+The report noted that a survey taken in recent weeks showed conspiracy theories have built up some mistrust toward the virus, with 44 percent of respondents saying they believe there is some truth to the claim that the death rate from COVID-19 has been exaggerated — which public health experts have said is not true.

-Note: “UPDATE: Nurse Tiffany Dover appreciates the concern shown for her.
-She is home and doing well.
-She asks for privacy for her and her family,” tweeted health care provider CHI Memorial.